dani9401/se_project_aroundtheus/README.md

 - Link to Project in GitHub Pages

 **Description**
 A social website for collecting, posting, and sharing great photos of travels around the United States.
-Technologies used are HTML, CSS, JS, Flexbox, Grid, and Figma.
+Technologies used are HTML, CSS, JS, Flexbox, Grid, Figma, and Webpack.
 Website is responsive/mobile-friendly.

 **Instructions on Deployment**